sckrpnchs/Update/README.md

 ## 💡 Solution

 This app forces the mobile version of the site into a fixed, responsive frame using a portable Chromium engine.
-The result is a stable and clean interface—directly on your desktop.
+The result is a stable and clean interface — directly on your desktop.

 ## 🖼️ Screenshots